Architecture overview

 Shared lib (@miragon/bpmn-modeler-shared) | tsc | libs/shared/tsconfig.lib.json |

-| Tests | Vitest | apps/modeler-plugin/vitest.config.ts |
+| Tests | Vitest | apps/vscode-plugin/vitest.config.ts |

 | Path alias resolution | TsconfigPathsPlugin (webpack), vite-tsconfig-paths (Vite) | tsconfig.base.json |